BSoDium/material-sticky-header/README.md

-# Advanced Sticky Header
+# Material Sticky Header

 A proof of concept implementation of Android's scroll-snap settings header behavior in React TypeScript.
-This project demonstrates an advanced sticky header that smoothly transitions between states based on scroll position, mimicking the native Android settings interface.
+This project demonstrates a material sticky header that smoothly transitions between states based on scroll position, mimicking the native Android settings interface.

 ## Features